 Current Size: 100%

-Prospective Toronto School of Theology (TST) students applying to the Master of Arts (MA), Master of Theology (ThM) and the Doctor of Theology (ThD) programs must apply to and be accepted by one of the four TST departments.
+Prospective Toronto School of Theology (TST) students applying to the Master of Arts (MA) and Master of Theology (ThM) programs must apply to and be accepted by one of the four TST departments.
 The TST Departments are the: Biblical department, Historical department, Pastoral department and Theological department.
 Each department administers fields of study with corresponding areas of concentration.

 Biblical Sources.
 The following two areas of concentration are administered by the Biblical department within the field of biblical sources.